Levi-Ackman/Reb_ICML2025/Reviewer 3453.md

 Indeed, as indicated in our implementation and Table 6, TeCh is implemented as ***a general CoTAR-based framework***, in which the tokenization strategy (Temporal, Channel, or Dual) is ***a tunable architectural hyperparameter*** rather than a fixed design.
 In our experiments, we searched over these configurations to identify the most suitable inductive bias for each dataset.
 Therefore, the headline SOTA results correspond to the best-performing tokenization variant within the TeCh family, all sharing the same CoTAR module and overall architecture.

-We throughly revised the paper to clarify this in the Introduction (*line 101-104*), the Related Work (*line 141-144*), the Method (*Section 4.2*), the Experiments (*line 457-464*), and the Conclusion (*line 481-483*).
+We thoroughly revised the paper to clarify this in the Introduction (*line 101-104*), the Related Work (*line 141-144*), the Method (*Section 4.2*), the Experiments (*line 457-464*), and the Conclusion (*line 481-483*).

 ### W.2 Clarification of CoTAR Computing (Equation 2).

 We thank Reviewer 3453 for the suggestion to clarify Equation (2)—this important point was also echoed by Reviewer KGK1.

 To fully address it and improve the presentation of CoTAR, we rewrote Equation (2) in the revised manuscript (*line 202-209*) as a clear, step-by-step definition of the module’s computation and **explicitly list the shapes of all corresponding terms**.
 We also refined the accompanying textual description surrounding Equation (2) to better articulate the computation flow of CoTAR.
-Furthermore, we provide a concrete pseudocode in the Appendix (*Page 17, lines 900–912*) so that the exact data flow and dimensionality are unambiguous.
+Furthermore, we provide a concrete pseudo-code in the Appendix (*Page 17, lines 900–912*) so that the exact data flow and dimensionality are unambiguous.
 We hope these changes resolve the confusion.

 ### W.3 Mismatch in Ablation Results.